encord-team/encord-active/docs/docs/user-guide/exporting.md

 5. Once you have chosen the ontology, dataset, and project title, press the <kbd>➕ Create</kbd> button to initiate the export.
    The export process may take some time depending on the size and complexity of your project.

-After following the steps mentioned above, the data from your local project will be exported to Encord Annotate.
+After following the steps mentioned above, the data from your local project will be exported to the Encord platform.
 You will be able to track the progress at the bottom of the export dialog.
 This progress indicator will provide you with real-time updates on the status of the export process, ensuring transparency and visibility into the export operation.